lisa-marin/LMB-git-workshop/index.md

 - Why do we licence?
 - Who are we licencing to?
 * Couple of exercises:
        • Whiteboard brainstorming exercise – what software licences have you heard of or come across?
        • Allocate a licence to groups and get them to find a copy of it.
-Quick (3 min presentation of why it would/would not meet the needs of their software project)- (Ditch this one if time is short)
+Quick (3 min presentation of why it would/would not meet the needs of their software project)- (Ditch this one if time is short).

 [Slides used from SoftwareSaved](https://softwaresaved.github.io/software-licensing-workshop/#/).
 • Practical - take a Flashcard.
 Look at the scenario printed on it - in your group discuss and decide upon